Nissi-Olugbode/Order-data-analysis/README.md

 The project involved analyzing order records between 2009 and 2012 to address real-world business questions using Microsoft SQL Server and developing an BI dashboard to visualize insights for stakeholders.

 ### Data Sources
 The dataset tables were provided in CSV format.
-Contains records of product orders, customers, sales, profits, categories, shipping methods, and a table with returns for over a 4-year period.
+Contains records of product orders, customers, sales, profits, categories, shipping methods, order priority, and a table with returns for over a 4-year period.

 ### Objectives
 - Identify the relationship between product category and sales